-Water mixed with sand, salts, detergents and other chemicals are pumped at a high pressure into the well.
+Water mixed with sand, salts, detergents and other chemicals are pumped at high pressure into the well.
 The pressure creates fissures held open by sand particles from which natural gas and oil escape.
-There has been concern with the fracking boom that has hit the globe recently and with good reason.
+There has been a concern with the fracking boom that has hit the globe recently and with good reason.
 As much as it gives the world a constant supply of fossil energy, it is harming the environment and the people.

 Environmental Impacts of Fracking

 Advocates of fracking argue that it’s actually a relatively safe way of extracting oil and natural gas.
 But research done by Cornell and Duke University, fracking is dangerous to the environment.
 Some of these numbers may seem small but when the impact over the years is estimated, the threat to the environment suddenly seems threatened.

 According to Scientific American, fracking uses 9.6 million gallons of water on average per well.
 This is water that could be used in agriculture and for consumption.
 What is more, most of these wells are found in semi-arid places that could use the water.
 What flows to the surface is called flow back and this water contains heavy metals, radioactive material, hydrocarbons and other toxins.